 The Address Boutique Hotel - Hotel Restaurants

-Izumi is a new trendy Japanese restaurant offering authentic sushi specialities.
-With clean lines, smooth textures and a Zen-like atmosphere, Izumi features two teppanyaki tables, a sushi bar and two private dining rooms, all expertly orchestrated by two Asian teppanyaki chefs.
+Overlooking the residential village of Port Chambly, Izumi is a stylish Japanese restaurant with minimalist decor, clean lines, smooth textures and a Zen-like atmosphere.
+The restaurant features two teppanyaki tables, a sushi bar and two private dining rooms, all expertly orchestrated by authentic Asian chefs.
 Guests can choose to dine on the Izumi terrace for breathtaking views of the local scenery.
-Open from Monday to Saturday from 11am to 3pm and from 7pm to 10.30pm.
-Closed on Sunday.

 Open everyday from 6.30am to 10.30pm